WCC offers many types of financial aid programs to help meet our students’ educationally-related financial needs.

-- Board of Governors’ Fee Waiver (BOGW)
+- California College Promise Grant (CCPG) formerly known as Board of Governors’ Fee Waiver (BOGFW)

 - Cal Grant B and C

 - Federal Work Study

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 - Student Loans